Oct 28, 2020

 - Previous medical expense deductions: In some cases, an injured worker is not given workers’ compensation benefits right away, or they do not know that they may be entitled to those benefits.
 If you paid for your own medical care and deducted those costs from your previous tax filing, but you were then repaid those expenses through a successful workers’ comp claim, then your benefits could be taxable on a later filing.

 When Workers’ Comp is Technically Income

 Even though the IRS should not be taxing your workers’ compensation benefits, there are still ways it can be technically considered income.
 In particular, you cannot get some government-aided benefits if your income is above a certain level or bracket.
 Medicaid and Social Security Income (SSI), for example, are among the more common types of financial benefits provided through government programs.
 But both of these programs will become unavailable if your workers’ compensation benefits cause you to earn above the income cap limit.

 Need Help with Workers’ Comp?
 Call an Attorney Today

 Before you have to worry about how the IRS will consider your workers’ compensation benefits when filing for taxes or when seeking benefits, you need to successfully get those benefits.
 Doing so could be problematic if you are not fully familiar with workers’ comp law in your state.
 Choosing to work with a lawyer is a safe starting point to get your claim or case progressing in the right direction.

-If you live in Georgia or Alabama, The Law Offices of Nathaniel F. Hansford, LLC can help you with your workers’ compensation case.
+If you live in Georgia or Alabama, Hansford McDaniel LLC can help you with your workers’ compensation case.
 Our multilingual and highly experienced team is here to make your life easier by dealing with insurance companies, employers, medical providers, and any other party that could stand between you and receiving fair benefits.
 Call (770) 741-2825 to learn more.